 Chinese photo-sharing app Kuaishou planning U.S. IPO later this year

-BMW and Lowe’s among investors pouring $45 million into Desktop Metal, the 3-D printer startup
+BMW and Lowe’s among investors pouring $45 million into Desktop Metal, the 3D printer startup

-We’re hearing from sources that Kuaishou — a hot photo-sharing application in China — is planning on going public in the U.S. later this year.
+We’re hearing from sources that Kuaishou — a hot photo-sharing application in China — is planning to go public in the U.S. later this year.

 Sources tell us the app has more than 40 million daily active users against 100 million monthly active users, and was most recently valued at around $3 billion.
 The app is in some ways similar to Instagram, with photos (some of which load into videos) layered in a grid on the main page of the app.
 It’s available in the U.S. as the app Kwai.
 Naturally, it’s not that big in the U.S., but it’s huge in China.The IPO is targeted for the back half of the year, though things could of course change for any big deal like this.
 Investors have been buzzing about Kuaishou for some time, where we first heard the company had taken money from Sequoia and has risen to a valuation around $3 billion.
-DST, Baidu and DCM are all also investors, according to our sources.
+DST, Baidu and DCM are also investors, according to our sources.
 With mobile photo- and video-centric communications apps being one of the most attractive companies for investors right now, Kuaishou seems like a natural candidate for investor interest.
 Kuaishou users can buy “coins” for the app, giving it another way to monetize.

 Hitting $3 billion with those investors isn’t necessarily that outlandish.
 Snapchat — with 150 million DAUs as of its most recent report — is expected to go public at a valuation of more than $20 billion.
 Marco Polo, another new and fast-growing video walkie-talkie app in the U.S., has also hit a reported $100 million valuation as investors have picked up on its rapid growth and thrown some money into it.